openeuler-mirror/openEuler-portal/app/en/other/privacy/index.md

 Please carefully review the following updates to this Privacy Statement:

-1. Deleted the section "Third-Party SDK Privacy and Security Policy".
-2. Optimized some description.
+1. Added description about the meeting service.

 ## 1. How We Collect and Process Your Personal Data